donthub/salty-sidekick/README.md

 `config.json`:

 * `bet`: `true` to enable automatic betting, `false` otherwise.
+* `bet_tournament`: `true` to enable betting on tournaments, `false` otherwise.
 * `simple_ui`: `true` to display Twitch stream and chat, `false` otherwise.
 * `amount`: Betting amount for matchmaking if winrate probability of characters are out of range.
 * `amount_direct`: Betting amount for matchmaking between characters with direct match history.
 * `amount_close`: Betting amount for matchmaking if winrate probability of characters are within range.
 * `min_balance`: Betting will not lower balance below this value.
+* `max_balance`: If current balance is above this amount, betting will not occur.
 * `close_range`: Bet upset if winrate probability of the characters are within this range (percent).
+* `least_matches`: If the total matches of either characters are not greater than or equals this value, betting will not occur.

 Tournaments are all in, exhibitions are ignored.